uber/arachne/README.md

 ```go
     arachne.Run(config, arachne.ReceiverOnlyMode(false))
 ```
-where the option provided above is among the few optional ones,
+where the option provided above is among the few optional ones.

 Below is the list of all the CLI options available, when Arachne is